asayers/manifesto/README.md

 content-addressing as a way of doing deduplication.
 If you do too, you should also investigate the following dedicated content-addressable stores (CASes):

 - [Venti] and Fossil, the Plan9 filesystems.
+Real forerunners in this space.
 - [Tahoe-LAFS], a CAS with an nice authority model.
-- [IPFS], a distributed CAS.
+- [IPFS], a public distributed CAS.
 This may not be appropriate for making backups, but it's interesting.
-- Some others that I don't know much about: [Camlistore], [Keep], [blobsnap].
+- Some others I've heard of but don't know much about: [Camlistore], [Keep], [blobsnap].

 [Venti]: http://doc.cat-v.org/plan_9/4th_edition/papers/venti/
 [IPFS]: http://ipfs.io/